-We also highlighted a major limitation of trophic interaction models: trophic interaction models predict interactions, not food webs properties.
+We also highlighted a major limitation of trophic interaction models: trophic interaction models predict interactions, not food web properties.
 Even if most interactions and absences of interactions are well predicted (high true positive and negative rates), there are many more absences of interactions to predict than presences in real food webs (low connectance).
 This might explain why our models systematically overpredicted the number of interactions (number of prey and predators) across species (Appendix S8).
 Most food webs, even expert-based, are missing some interactions (e.g., cryptic and opportunistic interactions), so the additional interactions predicted by our models could be candidates for further investigation.
 However, our models overestimated the number of interactions by two-fold even for the Serengeti food web which probably already overestimates interactions since species are grouped into trophic groups.
-The prey and predators of species of intermediate specialization were also less well predicted, which suggest that their trophic niche are harder to define by functional traits and could be influenced by other factors like abundances and co-occurrences.
+The prey and predators of species of intermediate specialization were also less well-predicted, which suggest that their trophic niches are harder to define by functional traits and could be influenced by other factors like abundances and co-occurrences.
 The overall overestimation of the number of prey and predators, and the bias against species of intermediate specialization, probably propagated through the food webs, explaining why the centrality of species was more evenly distributed, and why the predicted food webs were more connected, less modular, and with higher trophic levels.